-INFORMED CONSENT FOR COLONOSCOPY OR FLEXIBLE SIGMOIDOSCOPY WITH OR WITHOUT POLYPECTOMY
+INFORMED CONSENT FOR GASTROSCOPY WITH OR WITHOUT DILATATION

 TO THE PATIENT: You have the right, as a patient, to be informed about your condition and the recommended surgical, medical or diagnostic procedure to be used so that you may make the decision whether or not to undergo the procedure after knowing the risks and hazards involved.
 This disclosure is not meant to scare or alarm you; it is simply an effort to make you better informed so you may give or withhold your consent to the procedure.
+Has your physician informed you, to your satisfaction about the procedure proposed for you, along with the risks involved?

+Y N INITIALS

-Has your physician informed you, to your satisfaction, about the procedure(s) proposed for you, along with the risks involved?
-I voluntarily request Dr. <md name=""> as my physician, and such associates, technical assistants and other health care providers as they may deem necessary, to treat my condition which has been explained to me as: <admitting diagnosis="">.</admitting></md> I understand that the following surgical, medical, and/or diagnostic procedures are planned for me and I voluntarily consent and authorize these procedures: cedure.
+I voluntarily request Dr. (MD name) as my physician, and such associates, technical assistants and other health care providers as they may deem necessary, to treat my condition which has been explained to me as: (admitting diagnosis).

+I understand that the following surgical, medical, and/or diagnostic procedure is planned for me and I voluntarily consent and authorize this procedure: Esophagogastroduodenoscopy (EGD).

 Blood products are not administered at this Center.
 In the event of complications requiring transfusion, you would be transferred to a hospital.
 Consent to transfusion allows pre-transfusion care to be initiated.

 I (do) (do not) consent to the use of blood and blood products as deemed necessary.
-I understand the risks of blood transfusions include: fever; transfusion reaction, which may include kidney failure and or anemia; heart failure; hepatitis; AIDS; or other infections INITIALS Direct visualization of the digestive tract with lighted instruments is referred to as gastrointestinal endoscopy.
+I understand the risks of blood transfusions include: fever; transfusion reaction, which may include kidney failure and or anemia; heart failure; hepatitis; AIDS; or other infections.
+INITIALS

+Direct visualization of the esophagus, stomach and the beginning portion of the small intestine with lighted instruments is referred to as an upper gastrointestinal endoscopy or gastroscopy.
 Your physician has advised you of your need to have this type of examination.
 The following information is presented to help you understand the reasons for and the possible risks of these procedures.

 During your examination, the lining of the digestive tract will be inspected thoroughly.
 If an abnormality is seen or suspected, a small portion of tissue may be removed for microscopic study (biopsy), or the lining may be brushed and sent for special study of abnormal cells (cytology).
 Small growths can frequently be completely removed (polypectomy).
-This test is the best available to examine the colon but it is not perfect, and rarely it can miss a significant growth.
+This test is the best available to examine the digestive tract but it is not perfect, and rarely it can miss a significant growth.